Portland Harbour: Establishment of Royal Navy at Portland

 The harbour was envisaged primarily as a coaling station for the Royal Navy, being conveniently equidistant from the Royal Navy's two principal bases at Portsmouth and Devonport; however it was also where the Channel Squadron was based, newly re-formed in 1858.

 In the 20th century, Portland became increasingly renowned for its training and research facilities.

 Fuelling facilities

 Coaling facilities were initially integrated into the design of the inner breakwater.
 A new coaling pier was built between 1890 and 1896, and expanded coaling facilities were still being added in 1906.
-During the 20th century the harbour increasingly became an naval oiling depot and, beginning in the early 1900s, the tidal creek the Mere began to be filled in for a vast tank farm.
+During the 20th century the harbour increasingly became a naval oiling depot and, beginning in the early 1900s, the tidal creek the Mere began to be filled in for a vast tank farm.

 Naval base

 Over time, Portland was successively the base for the Channel and Home Fleets, as well as part of the Reserve Fleet, and it also served as a depot for submarines.
 In the early years of the 20th century it served as base for the Navy's first Torpedo Boat Destroyers.